rancher/rancher.github.io/rancher/kubernetes/index.md

 #### Rancher UI

 Rancher provides full CRUD capability of creating services, replication controllers (RCs), and pods.
 In the **Kubernetes** tab, click on the one of these items and click **Add**.
-A configuration file will be shown in the UI and editable.
+A kubernetes template will be shown in the UI and is editable.
 After you have made changes to the configuration file, click on **Create**.

 #### Rancher Catalog

 Rancher supports the capability of hosting a catalog of Kubernetes templates.
 To use a template, click on the **Catalog** tab.
 Select the template that you want to launch and click **View Details**.
-Review the stack name, stack description, and configuration options and make your edits before clicking on **Launch**.
+Review and edit the stack name, stack description, and configuration options and click on **Launch**.

-If you want to add your own tempates to Kubernetes, you add them to the [Rancher catalog]({{site.baseurl}}/rancher/catalog/) and place your templates in a `kubernetes-templates` folder.
+If you want to add your own templates to Kubernetes, you add them to the [Rancher catalog]({{site.baseurl}}/rancher/catalog/) and place your templates in a `kubernetes-templates` folder.

 #### kubectl

-To configure your own kubectl to talk to your newly created Kubernetes cluster, go to **Kubernetes** -> **Kubectl** -> **Generate Config** to generate the necessary `kube/config_file` that you can download and add to your local directory.
+To configure your own kubectl to talk to your newly created Kubernetes cluster, go to **Kubernetes** -> **kubectl** -> **Generate Config** to generate the necessary `kube/config_file` that you can download and add to your local directory.

-#### Kubectl via Shell
+#### kubectl via Shell

-Rancher provides a convenient shell access to a managed kubectl instance that can be used to make managed Kubernetes clusters and applications.
+Rancher provides a convenient shell access to a managed kubectl instance that can be used to launch managed Kubernetes clusters and applications.